 - Principles of Management in Health Services Organizations (Fall Year 2)

 All students will be attending the Orofacial Pain Clinic during each semester of both two years.
 Rotations through other clinics are arranged during the summer and fall of the second year of study and are part of the clinic course in Orofacial Pain.

 The clinic course is a major course for all students.
 Students spend 4 full days per week in the clinic.
 They mostly observe patients and faculty members during the first summer.
-During this time they work on clinical interviewing skill acquisition, head and neck examination skills, and gaining other diagnostic skills.
-They also begin to work with splints (insertion and adjustment), physical medicine techniques, health psychology and pharmacotherapy during this time.
-Residents are also exposed to the management of sleep disordered breathing with oral appliances throughout the two years of their residency.
-In the fall of the first year students will begin seeing their own patents, supervised by faculty.
-At this time they must begin keeping track of patients seen and procedures performed in order to acquire the number and types of experiences necessary to meet program standards.
+During this time they work on clinical interviewing skill acquisition, head and neck examination skills, gaining solid diagnostic skills.
+They will also begin to work with splints (insertion and adjustment), physical medicine techniques, health psychology and pharmacotherapy.
+In the fall of the first year, students will begin seeing their own patents, supervised by faculty.
+At this time, they must begin keeping track of patients seen and procedures performed in order to acquire the number and types of experiences necessary to meet program standards.

 Conditions managed in OFP Clinic